kalaipraveen/CSV_file-Upload-app/README.md

 Note:
 1. To Run MongoDB and on command line type command: use dbproducts
-2. To launch Web Grootan CSV Upload application run the below command: npm start
+2. To launch Web CSV Upload application run the below command: npm start